Inside story: The prisoners generating clean energy

 “We are primarily a resource for absorbing solar energy,” says Vice Warden Lin Cheng-rong.
 It's a small step towards the official government target: using solar power for 73 percent of the island's total renewable energy by 2025.

-A prison in Brazil is allowing inmates to make good their misdemeanours to society by letting them pedal for parole – literally.
-They’ll have one day shaved off their sentence for every 16 hours they spend on an electricity-generating bike, creating power for local street lamps which would otherwise be switched off, thereby creating a safer environment for the community beyond the bars.
+Meanwhile, in Brazil, a prison allows inmates to make good by letting them pedal for parole – literally.
+They have 1 day shaved off their sentence for every 3 days they spend on an electricity-generating bike, creating power for local street lamps and creating a safer environment for the community on the outside.

-The scheme was introduced to the Santa Rita do Sapucaí prison after a local judge heard about gyms in California that generate electricity from stationary exercise bikes, and the programme sure does tick a lot of boxes.
-The town gets basically-free electricity that it wouldn’t have access to otherwise and prisoners are kept active while repaying their debt to society – a reduced sentence obviously sweetens the deal, of course!
+The scheme was introduced to the Santa Rita do Sapucaí prison after a local judge heard about gyms in California that generate electricity from exercise bikes.
+Convicts are kept active, while repaying their debt to society.
+And a reduced sentence obviously sweetens the deal.